joaovictorlopezpereira/joaovictorlopezpereira/README.md

-I'm a computer science student at the Federal University of Rio de Janeiro with a strong interest in Functional Programming, Data Structures and Scientific Computing.
+A Computer Science student at the Federal University of Rio de Janeiro with a strong interest in Functional Programming, Data Structures and Scientific Computing.